alstonliu730/bare-metal-learning/Module_1/README.md

 ## Boot Sequence on Raspberry Pi 4B (BCM2711)
 The Raspberry Pi 4B boot process is different since it differs from traditional PC architecture, utilizing its GPU as part of the boot sequence.

-1. **GPU Boot ROM** (First Stage Bootloader) - When power is applied the VideoCore GPU starts executing from its internal **Read-Only Memory** (ROM) The ROM code is initializing the essential GPU hardware.
+1. **GPU Boot ROM** (First Stage Bootloader) - When power is applied the VideoCore GPU starts executing from its internal **Read-Only Memory** (ROM).
+The ROM code is initializing the essential GPU hardware.
 It checks for a bootable SD card and loads the second stage bootloader
 2. **bootcode.bin** (Second Stage Bootloader) - These instructions are loaded by the ROM code and initializes the SDRAM and loads *start.elf*.
 3. **start.elf** (GPU firmware) - This parses the *config.txt* for configuration parameters.
 Here's an example of what a configuration file may look like: